Wednesday, 27 December 2017

 And there were no stars, either, not

-even of the vulgar, media kind.
+even of the vulgar, celebrity kind.

 The only truth was in the music of stars and of the spheres